GDQuest/godot-guides-v3.0/design-user-interface/code-ui-step-tutorial.md

 ## Animate the loss of life with the Tween node

 Our interface is functional, but it could use some animation.
 That's a good opportunity to introduce the `Tween` node, an essential tool to animate properties. `Tween` animates anything you'd like from a start to an end state over a certain duration.
-For example it can animate the health on the `Bar` from its current level to the `Player`'s new `health` when the character takes damage.
+For example it can animate the health on the `TextureProgress` from its current level to the `Player`'s new `health` when the character takes damage.

-The `GUI` scene already contains a `Tween` child node stored in the `Tween` variable.
+The `GUI` scene already contains a `Tween` child node stored in the `tween` variable.
 Let's now use it.
 We have to make some changes to `update_health`.

 We will use the `Tween` node's `interpolate_property` method.
 It takes seven arguments: